-In the recent Research Excellence Framework (REF) 2014, the school ranked first in Scotland and third in the UK for English language and literature.
+In the recent Research Excellence Framework (REF) 2014, the school ranked first in Scotland and sixth in the UK for English language and literature.
 86% of our research has been rated as world leading and internationally excellent.
 In the previous research assessment exercise (2008) we were also ranked in the top ten - making the School one of the UK's consistently outstanding research departments.

 Amongst UK institutions offering English Literature, the School of English has recently been ranked first in The Times and The Sunday Times Good University Guide 2019, second in the Complete University Guide 2019, and first in The Guardian league tables 2018.